Intersecting Surface Defects and Two-Dimensional CFT: M2-Brane Surface Defects

+As an example, when the four-dimensional $\cN=2$ theory is that of $n_\text{f}^2$ hypermultiplets, the intersecting defect realized by the M-theory brane array in \autoref{tab:IIAbranes} has the type IIA description given in \autoref{fig:IIAbranes}.
+The NS5$^\prime$-branes and NS5$^{\prime\prime}$-branes on which the D2 and D2$^\prime$-branes end respectively are away from the main stack and give rise to the two-dimensional gauge theories in the quiver in \autoref{fig:proposalintersectingWVT}.
+The two-dimensional $\cN=(2,2)$ theories at $x^3=x^4=0$ and labeled by a representation $\mathcal{R}$ and at $x^1=x^2=0$ and labeled by a representation $\mathcal{R}'$ live on the D2-branes and D2$^\prime$-branes respectively.
+The zero-dimensional bifundamental $\cN=(0,2)$ Fermi multiplet arise from quantizing the open strings stretching between the D2 and the D2$^\prime$-branes.
+The gaugings and superpotential couplings encoded in the quiver in \autoref{fig:proposalintersectingWVT} can be inferred from the brane construction.\footnote{The brane setup is not perturbative in string theory, as it involves NS5-branes.
+The rules for reading off the light degrees of freedom and couplings generalize the more supersymmetric constructions in~\cite{Hanany:1996ie}.
 For instance, consider a D2 and a D2$^\prime$-brane ending on different sides of an NS5-brane, or spanning between two parallel NS5-branes.
 The three types of branes preserve 0d $\cN=(0,4)$ supersymmetry hence massless modes of strings stretching from D2 to D2$^\prime$ can be either in a hypermultiplet or a Fermi multiplet: in 0d $\cN=(0,2)$ language, a Fermi multiplet or a pair of chiral multiplets.
 To find out which multiplet appears in either situation, we can T-dualize the standard ADHM construction describing instantons in an $\mathcal N=2$ quiver gauge theory and involving the subsequence of branes D4-NS5-D4/D0-NS5-D4 along two spatial directions to bring it into the form D2-NS5-D2/D2$^\prime$-NS5-D2.
 Borrowing from the ADHM dictionary, we then conclude that strings stretching between D2 and a D2$^\prime$-branes ending on different sides of an NS5-brane constitute a Fermi multiplet, while those stretching between D2 and a D2$^\prime$-branes suspended between two parallel NS5-branes make up a hypermultiplet.} The intersection degrees of freedom are thus coupled to the two $\cN=(2,2)$ theories.